Particle acceleration and multi-messenger radiation from Ultra-Luminous X-ray Sources: A new class of Galactic PeVatrons

-This happens roughly on a timescale $t_{\rm dec} \approx [3 \, \Dot{M}/(4 \pi m_p n_{\rm ext} V_w^3 )]^{1/2} \approx 3~\rm yr \, \Dot{M}^{1/2}_{-6} \, n_{\rm ext, 0}^{-1/2} \, V_{w,9}^{-3/2}$, where $\Dot{M}$ ($\Dot{M}_{-6}$) is the wind mass loss rate (in units of $10^{-6} M_{\odot} \rm yr^{-1}$), $n_{\rm ext}$ ($n_{\rm ext, 0}$) is the density of the external medium (in units of $\rm cm^{-3}$), $V_{w,9}$ is the terminal wind speed in units of $10^9 \, \rm cm \, s^{-1}$, and $m_p$ is the proton mass.
+This happens roughly on a timescale of $t_{\rm dec} \approx [3 \, \Dot{M}/(4 \pi m_p n_{\rm ext} V_w^3 )]^{1/2} \approx 3~\rm yr \, \Dot{M}^{1/2}_{-6} \, n_{\rm ext, 0}^{-1/2} \, V_{w,9}^{-3/2}$, where $\Dot{M}$ ($\Dot{M}_{-6}$) is the wind mass-loss rate (in units of $10^{-6} M_{\odot} \rm yr^{-1}$), $n_{\rm ext}$ ($n_{\rm ext, 0}$) is the density of the external medium (in units of $\rm cm^{-3}$), $V_{w,9}$ is the terminal wind speed in units of $10^9 \, \rm cm \, s^{-1}$, and $m_p$ is the proton mass.
 In this phase, the FS and the TS expand self-similarly with scaling $R_{\rm fs}\sim t^{3/5}$ and $R_{\rm ts}\sim t^{2/5}$ \citep{Weaver1977}.
-In particular the temporal evolution of the shocks can be written as follows~\citep{Koo1992}:
+In particular, the temporal evolution of the shocks can be written as follows~\citep{Koo1992}:

 where $t_6$ represents the time in units of Myr and $\Dot{E}_{39}$ is the kinetic power of the outflow ($\Dot{M}V_w^2/2$) expressed in units of $10^{39} \, \rm erg \, s^{-1}$.